Wondering how to send money to the Maldives from the US? Here’s the information you need.

 How do I compare transfer companies when sending money to the Maldives?

 - Pickup methods.
-Can your beneficiary pick up the cash from their nearest transfer agent, or will the funds be deposited into their bank account?
+Can your recipient pick up the cash from their nearest transfer agent, or will the funds be deposited into their bank account?
 Choose a method that’s more convenient for the person receiving the money.

 - Fees.
-Due to its limited accessibility in infrastructure and geography, international money transfer companies that send money to the Maldives usually requires a higher fee for sending money.
+Due to its limited accessibility in infrastructure and geography, international money transfer companies that send money to the Maldives usually require a higher fee for their service.

 - Turnaround time.
 Will the funds be available for your beneficiary in minutes, or will they take several working days to arrive?

 - Transfer methods.
-Can transfers be placed online, over the phone, by visiting a branch and/or by using a mobile app?
+Can transfers be placed online, over the phone, by visiting a branch or by using a mobile app?
 The convenience of these options should impact your final choice.

 - Minimum transfer amount.
-What is the minimum transfer limit imposed by each company, and will this affect the size of your transfer?
+What is the minimum transfer limit imposed by each company?
+Will this affect the size of your transfer?

 - Customer service.
 Is help available when you have a question regarding a transaction?
 Compare the availability of customer support options and hours.

-Tips for picking up cash in the Malé, Maldives
+Tips for picking up cash in the Maldives